British Ambassador to Burma

 How to renew or replace your British passport if you are outside the UK and information on getting replacement travel documents if your passport is lost or stolen.

 For information about whether you require a visa to the United Kingdom and how to apply go to UK visas and immigration.
 Should you need to ask a question about UK visas or your visa application you will find telephone, email and webchat contact details here.
 Staff at our Embassy and visa application centre(s) cannot help with any visa enquiries.
-Application submission by appointment only.
-See bottom of page for further information.

 Visit the Legalisation Office website for information on how to get official confirmation that your UK public documentation is genuine, so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.